areynold/accessibility-for-project-managers/PITCHME.md

 ---

-## How to do that?
+## How do we meet those needs?

+---

-* Minimize surprises!
+### Minimize surprises!

 * Identify project requirements (legal, functional)
 * Tease out fuzzy requirements (implied functionality, poorly defined specs)

+---

-* Facilitate communication
+### Facilitate communication

 * Communicate requirements to team and/or vendors
 * Communicate progress to stakeholders

+---

-* PM is *not* responsible for implementation
+### PM is *not* responsible for implementation

 * PM should understand rules of thumb

 ---